The Dukes Lab at UMass Boston

 The Boston-Area Climate Experiment (BACE) is designed to characterize ecosystem responses to climate change over a response surface, as opposed to testing responses to single step increases.
 Will the processes and properties of communities and ecosystems respond linearly to changes in temperature, or are there important threshold temperatures that could be reached?
 To what extent does an ecosystem's response to warming depend on precipitation patterns?
 The BACE will test these questions experimentally, in a New England old-field ecosystem.
 Researchers will measure responses of several variables, including growth of wildflowers, grasses, and tree seedlings.

-The BACE is coordinated by the Dukes lab at the University of Massachusetts Boston.
-For more information, contact Jeff Dukes by email (dukes@stanfordalumni.org).
+The BACE is coordinated by the Dukes lab at Purdue University and the University of Massachusetts Boston.
+For more information, contact Jeff Dukes by email (dukes (at) stanfordalumni.org).

-Collaborating laboratories include those of: Paul Moorcroft (Harvard), Matthew Wallenstein (Colorado State University), Richard Conant (CSU), Eldor Paul (CSU), Jennifer Hughes Martiny (University of California Irvine), Bill Parton (CSU), and Richard Primack (Boston University).
+Collaborating laboratories include those of: Richard Conant (Colorado State University), Michael Daley (Lasell College), Jennifer Martiny (University of California Irvine), Paul Moorcroft (Harvard), Bill Parton (CSU), Richard Primack (Boston University), Eldor Paul (CSU), Vikki Rodgers (Babson College), and Matthew Wallenstein (CSU).

 The BACE was constructed with funding from the National Science Foundation, and is supported by the National Institute for Climatic Change Research.
 The BACE is endorsed by the Global Land Project.